serjmax/ACDC/cooktop-repair.md

 ---
 layout: index
 keyword: Cooktop repair
-title: Diagnostic and repair cooktops
+title: Diagnostic and repair cooktop
-subtitle: "Fast and professional appliances services.
+subtitle: "Fast and professional diagnostic and repair cooktop.
 Servicing all brands of cooktops.
-Work in Dallas, TX and surrounding areas."
+We work in Dallas, TX and surrounding areas."
 ---